m-mcardle/website/content/reports/vidyardw23.md

 ### About Vidyard

-[Vidyard](https://vidyard.com/) is a software company based in Kitchener which provides tools for the modern-day professional.
+[Vidyard](https://vidyard.com/) is a software company based in Kitchener which provides tools for the modern-day sales professional.
 They specialize primarily in providing value through video tooling which provides thorough analytics to enable their users to qualify their leads based on engagement with their video content.
 During my two terms there I would spend time on both the Analytics team along with the Create team to delivers features that encourage more content creation on the platform.

 ![Vidyard office building](https://whitneyre.com/wp-content/uploads/Main-Image-41-488x326.jpg)